 The heart of the book holdings and the collection of off-prints, is the private library of Stephan Kuttner, including parts of the libraries of Friedrich Heyer and other scholars, which moved in 2013 to Yale, Yale Law School, Lillian Goldman Law Library.
 An electronic catalogue of these holdings - still with the Munich shelf marks - can be accessed thanks to the help of the Monumenta Germaniae Historica via the following link:

 Access is also available to an PDF- based- catalogue of off prints published after 1945 from the collection of Stephan Kuttner, (off prints, left side).
 Access to Stephan Kuttner's scholarly correspondence is limited, however.
 Also available are resources from the scholary estate of Schafer Williams as well as copies of various manuscripts of twelfth-century decretal collections from the estate of Walther Holtzmann; the edition awork in progress by Professor G. Drossbach (Augsburg/Munich).

 Of course visitors of the Stephan Kuttner Institute may also make use of the holdings available at the Leopold-Wenger-Institute situated in the same building.
-Please follow the Library link of the Leopold-Wenger-Institute, department B. for the history of the collections.

-Home - © Jörg Müller, Update: April 2006
+Home - © Jörg Müller, Update: Dec.
+2014